Metaculus/Mobility/README.md

 # COVID-19 Mobility Data Aggregator
-This is a repository that hosts Apple's Mobility Data.
+This is a repository that hosts a subset of Apple's Mobility Data.

 ### Data